S’mores Tart v2.0

 Break the chocolate into small pieces and put them in a measuring pitcher.
 Bring the heavy cream to a boil and pour over chocolate, making sure all the chocolate is covered.
 Mix a little bit with a spatula and then use a hand blender to blend it to a uniform consistency.

 Pour the ganache in a thin stream over the marshmallow cubes until they are all covered in chocolate.
 Be careful not to overflow the crust.
 Keep pouring the ganache until the tart is full.
-Keep the tart in the fridge for at least 2 hours before serving.
+Keep this S’mores tart in the fridge for at least 2 hours before serving.
 It’s best consumed the same day or the day after.

 Search the blog